kietttrinh/coupon-system/README.md

 ---

-> **Transparency note:** This project was built with significant assistance from AI tools (Claude by Anthropic).
+> **Transparency note:** This project was built with significant assistance from AI tools.
 The architecture, algorithms, and implementation were developed collaboratively — the AI helped write code, debug issues, structure the codebase, and generate documentation.
-All logic has been reviewed, tested, and understood by the project author.
+All logic has been reviewed, tested, and understood; all algorithms wrote by the project author.

 </div>